face0xff/ctf/2019/Securinets_Prequals_2019/Beginners_Luck/README.md

 ' OR '1'='1
 ```

 The site returns "True".
 It worked!
-Let's keep in mind that AND has a higher precedence than OR and try to run another injection :
+Let's try to run another injection :

 ```
 ' OR (ip='our ip' AND length(token)=100) AND '1'='1